vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

     struct Group
     {
         // Define what components are required for this
-        // ComponenetSystem to handle them.
+        // ComponentSystem to handle them.
         Transform Transform;
         Rotator   Rotator;
     }